 Data is gathered from a worldwide constituency of researchers, field workers, agencies and denominations.

 We serve missions agencies, denominations, churches, and individuals around the world that have a heart for pioneer church-planting among the world's least-reached people groups.
 Data is gathered from a worldwide constituency of field workers and their agencies, brought together into a database, and within security guidelines, provided free of charge to the global Church.

 Regular users and providers of Joshua Project data include: international researchers and church-planters, local churches and individuals, denominations and mission agencies.
 Field workers utilize the information for building prayer and vision for their ministries and discovering what ministry tools may be available.
 Local churches see value for missions mobilization, and for finding agencies with whom they can partner to see pioneer churches established among unreached / least-reached people groups.
 Mission agencies use the data to strategically determine where to send new church-planting teams and for partnership development to avoid duplication and waste of kingdom resources.

-Joshua Project is a small team of four staff members.
+Joshua Project is a small team of three staff members.

-Joshua Project is a small team of four staff members.
+Joshua Project is a small team of three staff members.
 No staff receive salaries; each is responsible for raising their own personal funding, just as traditional missionaries do.

 As an organization, Joshua Project is not involved in formal fund-raising and receives no funds from our parent organization or foundations.
 We receive no income from sales or services.
 Joshua Project operates on a very small amount each month.
 All gifts are used to pay for basic operating expenses and limited subsidies for staff whose support level has decreased below basic income needs.